 *CST 126 may be substituted

-Students must complete CHM with a ‘C’ or better by end of the first semester of the program.
+Students must complete CHM with ‘C’ or better by end of 1st program semester

-*This course is a 4-credit lab course that prepares you for the Animal Pharmacology course in the second semester of the program.
-Make sure to note that there are prerequisite courses required before taking any of these Chemistry courses in both English and Math.
+*This course is a 4-credit lab course that prepares you for the Vet Tech Pharmacology course.
+Make sure to note that there are prerequisite courses required before taking any of these Chemistry courses.
 Check the catalog for the courses needed before being allowed to register for a Chemistry course.

 |ENG 111||College Composition

 *This course requires a satisfactory placement test score suitable for English 111.
-Placement tests can be taken at any test center on any NOVA campus.
-The Loudoun Testing Center is located in room LR 251.
+Placement tests can be taken at any test center on any campus.
+The Loudoun test center is located in room LR 251.

 |MTH 126||Mathematics for Allied Health

-Students must complete MTH126 with ‘C’ or better by end of first semester of the program.
+Students must complete MTH126 with ‘C’ or better by end of 1st Program Semester

-*This course is a 2-credit drug dosage calculation course that prepares you for the second semester Animal Anesthesiology course.
-There is a math placement prerequisite for this course.
-Students can also fulfill this requirement by taking a challenge exam at any of the NOVA campus testing centers (see Advanced Standing policy) after being accepted to the program.
+*This course is a 2-credit drug dosage calculation course that prepares you for the Vet Technology Anesthesia course.
+Students can also fulfill this requirement by taking a challenge exam at the Loudoun campus testing center (see Advanced Standing policy) after being accepted to the program.

 Advanced Standing Policy

-Students who have completed an associate, bachelor's or master’s degree from an accredited U.S. institution will automatically be given credit for fulfilling all of the general education courses listed above with the exception of Chemistry elective course (4-credits with a lab), Math 126 course and Orientation to Veterinary Technology (SDV 101).
-These three courses are program-specific requirements for degree completion in veterinary technology.
-If you have taken a 4-credit Chemistry course with lab as part of your degree curriculum and achieved a letter grade of C or better (C-minus grades and lower do not transfer to NOVA) then you are exempt from taking the Chemistry course.
-If you have not taken a 4-credit Chemistry course or did not achieve the minimum transfer credit grade then you will still need to take this requirement either before applying to the program (if you did not take Chemistry in high school) or during the summer prior to program entry or during the first semester of the program.
+Those students who have completed an Associates or Bachelor's degree from an accredited U.S. institution will automatically be given credit for fulfilling all of the general education courses listed above with the exception of Chemistry elective course (4-credits with a lab) and Math 126 course.
+These two courses are program-specific requirements for degree completion in veterinary technology.
+If you have taken a 4-credit Chemistry course with lab as part of your degree curriculum and achieved a letter grade of C or better (C-minus grades and lower do not transfer to NOVA) then you are exempt from taking the Chemistry course as well.
+If you have not taken a 4-credit Chemistry course or did not achieve the minimum transfer credit grade then you will still need to take this requirement either before applying to the program (if you did not take Chemistry in high school) or during the summer session prior to entry or during first semester of the On-Campus program.

-For the Math 126 requirement, you may either take this course or take a challenge exam and receive credit-by-exam after being accepted into the program.
-The challenge exam can be taken at any NOVA Testing Center.
+For the Math 126 requirement, you may either take this course, or take a challenge exam and receive credit-by-exam after being accepted into the program.
+The challenge exam can be taken at the Loudoun campus test center located in LR 251.
 Before requesting to take the Math 126 challenge exam, you must have taken a college-level transferable math course with a 'C' or better.
 This college math course must also be documented on an official college transcript to facilitate student request to your faculty advisor for course substitution process.